jdgwf/epub-novel-tools/README.md

 ##Description
 Sets up a series of directories and compilation tools for Novel E-Book creation on Ubuntu Linux (tested on 16.04).

+##Ubuntu on Windows 10
+This **almost** works in Windows 10's Windows Subsystem for Linux.
+There's an issue with the POSIX timer that's been fixed in the next release when trying to run pandoc.
+I'll see how it goes and keep this section updated.

 ##Requirements
 This software uses python, calibre, and pandoc..